Needle's Eye: Location

 Needle's Eye is situated between two disused horse and carriage paths.
 The area is open to public.

 Structure

 It is a pyramid made of sandstone topped with a funerary urn, encompassing an archway of approximately 3 m.
 The wideness of the archway is roughly enough for a coach and horses to pass through, which fits its alleged purpose of creation.

+Folklore

+The folly is often claimed to have been made in order to win a wager, where the second Marquess of Rockingham claimed he was able to "drive a coach and horses through an eye of a needle", in reference to the biblical declaration that it would be easer for a camel to pass through the eye of a needle than for a rich man to enter the kingdom of heaven (Luke 18:25).